richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

   of a URI-ID by some lenient clients.
 This document does not describe how a URI that contains no "host" component can be matched.
 Note that extraction of the "reg-name" might necessitate normalization of the URI (as explained in
   {{Section 6 of URI}}).
-For example, a URI-ID of `sip:voice.example.com` would be split into a DNS domain name portion of `voice.example.com` and an application service type of `sip` (associated with an application protocol of SIP as explained in {{SIP-CERTS}}).
+For example, a URI-ID of `sip:voice.example.edu` would be split into a DNS domain name portion of `voice.example.edu` and an application service type of `sip` (associated with an application protocol of SIP as explained in {{SIP-CERTS}}).